Helping Your Child Manage Depression

 Wanting to be alone and avoiding interaction with others.

 Depression does not get better with age, and it may get worse if left untreated.
-If your child is depressed, it is important to be watchful and take action because your child may not tell you that he or she needs additional help.
+If your child is depressed, it is important to be watchful and take action because your child may not tell you that they need help.

 Follow these instructions at home: